-Section 6.1 of [ST] summarizes the TOE external interfaces.
-This includes peripheral interfaces for analog audio, keyboard/mouse, user authentication, and video/display devices, as well as AC/DC power which is not security-relevant.
+Section 6.1 of the ST summarizes the TOE external interfaces.
+This includes peripheral interfaces for analog audio, keyboard/mouse, and video/display devices, as well as AC/DC power which is not security-relevant.
 The various tables in the TOE Overview maps these interfaces to console and peripheral ports of the TOE.
-In general, the TOE's console (peripheral) ports are identical to the corresponding computer ports, with the following exceptions:
+In general, the TOE's console (peripheral) ports are identical to the corresponding computer ports, with the following exception:

-- To pass audio into the TOE from the connected computers, the computer side analog audio ports are input (red) ports while the console side is an output (green) port. - Certain TOE models support DisplayPort input that is convert to an HDMI output signal.
+- To pass audio into the TOE from the connected computers, the computer side analog audio ports are input (red) ports while the console side is an output (green) port.